orsinium-labs/rlci/README.md

 **Q: Why is it on Rust?**

 Because writing things on Python or Go is too easy.
-Writing on Rust is like solving riddles, and I love riddles.
+Programming on Rust is like solving riddles, and I love riddles.

 **Q: Should I star the project?**